One takeover to rule them all

 The tool, called dnspy, is composed of 3 modules:

 1/ the grabber tries to find subdomains using external tools like subfinder, oneforall, github, amass… then alterations are created using altdns or dnsgen.

 2/ the resolver performs DNS queries on all subdomains grabbed and generated using massdns, trying to detect dead hosts, cnames…

-3/ the interpreter reads the output of the resolver and look for possible takeover using the fingerprints file.
-It’s inspired of subjack with some extra features like regexps support and the ignore list.
+3/ the interpreter reads the output of the resolver and looks for possible takeover using the fingerprint file.
+It’s inspired of subjack with some extra features like regexps support and an ignore list.

 The whole thing is daemon based and can be independently launched.
 Below some good findings.